vectornetworks/ansible-netbox-cfg-nxos/README.md

 * An Ansible control node (from which to run the playbooks)
 * An Ansible inventory with hostnames that match the Netbox device names
 * A Netbox instance populated with data from the [Vagrant Baselab repository](https://github.com/vectornetworks/netbox-vagrant-baselab), using data from the **ls_data_n9kv.yaml** file.
 * A 1 Spine, 2 Leaf NX-OS topology with the NXAPI enabled running over standard HTTP.
+We tested this using [this](https://github.com/vectornetworks/n9kv-vagrant-base-topo) setup in Vagrant.

 ## Running the Playbooks
 Prior to running the playbooks, you'll need to set your Netbox URL and API key.
 This can be accomplished by setting the `NETBOX_URL` and `NETBOX_API_TOKEN` environment variables, respectively.
 For example: